 The miracle of being alive was lost to me.

-Come through hard times and circumstances, at some point marvel at God’s mercies and goodness.
+Walk through hard times and circumstances.
+At some point marvel at God’s mercies and goodness.

 Then jump right back and do the same dumb thing all over again?